flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetRecoveryPointRestoreMetadata
-### <p>Returns two sets of metadata key-value pairs.
+<blockquote><p>Returns two sets of metadata key-value pairs.
 The first set lists the metadata that the recovery point was created with.
-The second set lists the metadata key-value pairs that are required to restore the recovery point.</p> <p>These sets can be the same, or the restore metadata set can contain different values if the target service to be restored has changed since the recovery point was created and now requires additional or different information in order to be restored.</p>
+The second set lists the metadata key-value pairs that are required to restore the recovery point.</p> <p>These sets can be the same, or the restore metadata set can contain different values if the target service to be restored has changed since the recovery point was created and now requires additional or different information in order to be restored.</p></blockquote>

 #### Input Parameters
 * `backupVaultName` - _required_